Calling Test

 Element 2: Your Passions

 What do you care deeply about?
 What injustice makes you angry?
 What need makes you weep?
 What possibility excites you?
+Passion is not purpose — but it is a compass pointing toward it.

 Element 3: Your Experiences

+Everything you have lived through — good and bad — is raw material for purpose.
 Your suffering gives you empathy.
 Your failures give you wisdom.
 Your victories give you credibility.
 Your unique story equips you to reach people nobody else can.

 Even the painful parts are useful.
-God uses broken people — not despite their brokenness, but through it.
+God uses broken people — not despite their brokenness, but often through it.

 Element 4: Your Personality

-Are you an introvert or extrovert?
+Are you an introvert or an extrovert?
 A leader or a supporter?
 A creator or an organizer?
 A starter or a finisher?
+Your personality is not an accident.
+God designed it deliberately, and the way He wired you shapes how your purpose expresses itself.

 Element 5: Your Opportunities

 What doors are open to you right now?
 What needs are in front of you?
 What problems can you see that others cannot?
+Sometimes purpose is not something you go looking for.
+It is already standing in front of you, waiting to be noticed.

-Part 4: Practical Steps to Take Today
+Part 4: Practical Steps to Take This Week

 Step 1: Write Your Story

-Take 30 minutes and write the story of your life — the highlights, the lowlights, the turning points, the people who shaped you.
+Take thirty minutes and write the story of your life — the highlights, the lowlights, the turning points, the people who shaped you.
+Look for patterns.
+What themes repeat?
+What keeps showing up across different seasons?

 Step 2: Ask Five People

 Ask five people who know you well: "What do you think I am best at?
 When do you see me most alive?"
+Their answers will reveal things you cannot see about yourself.

 Step 3: Experiment

+Purpose is discovered through action, not contemplation alone.
 Try things.
 Volunteer.
 Take on projects.
 Say yes to opportunities that scare you.
 You will learn more in six months of doing than in six years of thinking.

 Step 4: Pray Specifically

-"God, show me one thing I can do this week that aligns with how You made me."
+Do not just pray "Show me my purpose."
+Pray specifically: "God, show me one thing I can do this week that aligns with how You made me."
+Then do it.
+And pray again next week.
+When you ask Him for direction, He is not reluctant.

 Prayer for direction is one of the most powerful tools you have.